NOTICE TO EMPLOYEES

 The National Security Agency will not in any manner restrain, interfere, coerce, or retaliate against any individual who exercises his or her right to oppose practices made unlawful by, or who participates in proceedings pursuant to Federal equal employment opportunity law.

 Director, Diversity, Equality &Inclusion

 Date Expires: 20190930

 On May 15, 2002, Congress enacted the "Notification and Federal Employee Antidiscrimination and Retaliation Act," or No FEAR Act, for the purpose of protecting the rights of employees, former employees and applicants for Federal employment under Federal antidiscrimination and Whistleblower protection laws.

-Discrimination based on age, color, disability, national origin, race, genetic information, religion, Sex (Including pregnancy, sexual orientation, gender identity, and transgender status), or an act of reprisal is illegal.
-If you believe that you are a victim of unlawful discrimination based on the above-protected categories, you must contact an Equal Employment Opportunity (EEO) counselor within 45 days of the alleged discriminatory event before filing a formal complaint with the Agency.
-To contact an EEO Counselor, please call 301-688-1087.
+Discrimination based on age, color, disability, national origin, race, genetic information, religion, sex (including pregnancy, sexual orientation, gender identity, and transgender status), or and act of reprisal is illegal.
+If you believe that you are a victim of unlawful discrimination based on one of these protected categories, you must contact an Equal Employment Opportunity (EEO) counselor within 45 days of the alleged discriminatory event before filing a formal complaint with the Agency.
+To contact and EEO Counselor, please call 301-688-1087.